This post may contain affiliate links. Read our disclosure here.

 Where: Follow the Red Car Door Tour signs

-Lightning Ridge is located approximately an 8 hour drive north-west of Sydney.
+Lightning Ridge is approximately an 8-hour drive north-west of Sydney.
+For our visit, we stayed in our caravan at the Opal Caravan Park.